Applications are always available! Next round June 1.

 Sustainable Tompkins Neighborhood Mini-Grants support initiatives of Tompkins County residents and small organizations with “seed money” to make their neighborhoods more sustainable.
-As of December 24, we have awarded 114 grants totaling $46,262 to local grassroots projects.
+As of December ’14, we had awarded 114 grants totaling $46,262 to local grassroots projects.
 Applications are accepted quarterly.
-Deadlines are December 1, March 1, June 1 and September 1.
+Deadlines are June 1, September 1, December 1, and March 1 of each year.

 In the most recent round (December 2103) we awarded grants to the Ithaca Children’s Garden for improvements to the Edible Garden, to Art and Found to launch the Common Threads project where local needle craft enthusiasts will create winter hats for the community to promote unity through sustainable fashion, and seed monies are provided to the Ithaca-area Walk/Bike Steering Committee to produce a video for their crowd-funding project.

 In September we were excited to award five grants: two Coddington Road neighbors will use their grant to build community through a neighborhood drop-off spot for recycling batteries and plastic bags; the Cancer Resource Center is using their neighborhood mini-grant to bring the new Healing Garden to fruition; the Sciencenter will put their mini-grant to work building their new renewable energy exhibit; the Ithaca Alternative Gift Fair’s grant is for increased promotion: to help sixty plus local non-profits build funds and awareness at the annual event; and a Lansing resident will use his grant to complete his own DIY Solar Installation and then offer workshops to teach community members how they can do the same.